Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221018/index.md

 Communicating your story and point of view is about you.
 It's nothing to do with original thought.
 The story of a thought leader is a mythic process intended to elicit sympathy and identification.
 To draw customers in.
 This is a passive process where customers follow the lead.
 The sympathetic backstory presents a desirable biography.
 This sidetracks the pursuit of thinking, shutting down free enquiry in favor of the banality of the leader’s profile.

 A collaborative story on the other hand is an ongoing narrative where no particular biography is foregrounded.
+Where participants are not led but rather engage in the activity of thinking.

 ## Capturing the right audience